 RCA Data Sources

 New!
 The RCA interactive data viewer has been updated to include FY 2014 data in the State, Regional, and National Conservation Program reports.
 These reports now cover fiscal years 2009-2014, and include data on obligations, contracts, and easements, as well as conservation practices applied by resource concern.
 The RCA data viewer provides tabular reports, maps, and downloadable data files.
-2010 National Resources Inventory are also available at the state, regional, and national levels.
+2012 National Resources Inventory data are also available at the state, regional, and national levels.

-Coming Soon: 2012 National Resources Inventory reports at the state, regional, and national levels.
+Now Available: 2012 National Resources Inventory reports at the state, regional, and national levels.

 RCA Related Publications